batcholi/XenonCode/README.md

 - $myText.`last` // returns the last character of a text variable, this also allows to modify that last character by assigning an expression

 ### Device functions
+An implementation should define application-specific device functions.
+Here are examples of basic device functions:
 - `delta`() // returns the time difference in seconds from the last execution of this function

 # Compiler Specifications
 This section is intented for game developers who want to use this in their game